bphenriques/EKEventStoreWrapper/README.md

 #### Warning: Use tag 0.9.12.
 As of last tag, the code is being re-done from scratch for the best of mankind!
 Sorry for the inconvinience.
+In retrospective, I could have done better :)

 ___